EluciferE/ZombieFarm-bot/README.md

 # ZombieFarm-bot

-This bot will take woods and stones from your farm while you are sleeping Bot also have queue of trees and cobblestones that you want to destroy
+This bot will take woods and stones from your farm while you are sleeping.
+Bot also have queue of trees and cobblestones that you want to destroy